Understanding Teenage Behavior Problems And Tips To Handle Them

 Image: Shutterstock

 Teenagers’ sense of identity is based on who they hang out with.
-If they seem to be spending more time with their friends instead of with you at home, it is because they want to fit in, which is typical teenager behavior.
+If they seem to be spending more time with their friends instead of with you at home, it is because they want to fit in, which is typical teenage behavior.
 The problem is when your teen spends more time with people you do not approve of (not that your teen cares about your approval), or with people who you think can influence your teen negatively.

 Solution:

 You may not like your teenager’s friends because of their appearance or because of their attitude.
 If it is the appearance, remember that it is not always a good idea to judge a book by its cover.
 Take the time to know your child’s friends before rejecting them.
 If you think that you are not happy with the kids’ attitude, you may want to bring that to your teenager’s notice in a subtle way.
-Gently share your concerns in a non-judgemental way whilst telling your teenager that you trust them to make the right decision.
+Gently share your concerns in a non-judgmental way whilst telling your teenager that you trust them to make the right decision.
 This will encourage them to review the friendships they are choosing and not feel pressured into making their own choices.

 Remember that building a network outside of the family unit is a normal part of a teenager developing more independence.